-We want to acknowledge again the excellent work of our copy editor, Cindy Edwards, as well as that of our managing editor Heidi Eyestone, Visual Resources Librarian of Carleton College.
-Heidi’s generous aid with images and much else connected with this issue, her commitment and technical expertise, have made her an indispensable colleague.
-Additional technical assistance by Florence Wong and Megan Gleason is also gratefully acknowledged.
-Carleton librarians Heather Tompkins, Kristin Partlo, and Matt Bailey provided helpful counsel.
-We wish to thank our webmaster Russ Coon for his numerous and significant efforts on behalf of JHNA.
+Once again, we want to thank Cindy Edwards who has attended to the work of copyediting with impressive attention to detail.
+We also acknowledge our managing editor Heidi Eyestone, Visual Resources Librarian of Carleton College.
+Heidi’s generous aid with images, uploading, and much else connected with this issue, and her long-range planning, technical expertise, and commitment have made her an indispensable colleague.
+Additional technical help by outgoing assistants Megan Gleason and Florence Wong is gratefully acknowledged, as well as the careful work of Qimeng Yu and Sara McAuliffe, who will continue to assist the journal next year.
+We wish to thank our webmaster Russ Coon for his numerous efforts on behalf of JHNA.
 For financial support, we thank Carleton College.

-JHNA is archived by Portico, an electronic service initiated by JSTOR and supported by the Mellon Foundation, Ithaca, and the Library of Congress.
-Our membership in CrossRef allows us to register our articles, each with a Digital Object Identifier (DOI), so that libraries and other organizations as well as readers of on-line journals can find these articles and link to them.
+JHNA is archived by Portico, an electronic service initiated by JSTOR and supported by the Mellon Foundation, Ithaka, and the Library of Congress.
+Preserving scholarship published in electronic form indefinitely, it ensures long-term access to our content.
+Our membership in CrossRef allows us to register our articles, each with a unique Digital Object Identifier (DOI) that provides a persistent link to its location on the internet.
+It allows libraries and other organizations as well as readers of on-line journals to find and connect to these articles.

 We encourage you to consider JHNA as a venue for your own publications.
-With your help, JHNA is becoming one of the premier journals of the early modern art of the Netherlands and its region.
-The next formal deadline for submission of articles is August 1, 2015 (for publication in 2016 or 2017), although we welcome submissions at any time.
+With your help, JHNA has become one of the premier journals of the early modern art of the Netherlands and its region.
+The next formal deadline for submission of articles is March 1, 2017 (for publication in 2018 or 2019), although we welcome submissions at any time.

 Alison M. Kettering, Carleton College, Editor-in-Chief